defenseunicorns/data_engineering_technical_assessment/README.md

 * Transform the user names into `first_name.last_name` format
 * Ensure there is a valid entry in the `allowed_parts` table prior to attempting to insert an order
 * The `ordered_by` field in `data/batch_orders.parquet` may have some corrupt entries

+## Development and Evaluation
+Most of the setup can be done via Make targets.
+Here is a list of the relevant targets:
+* `make help` - shows major targets
+* `make help-dev` - shows helper targets
+* `make dev-up` - stands up a new postgres instance with the correct table schema in `postgres/schema.sql`
+* `make ingest` - builds the solution image from the `/src` folder and runs it using docker-compose

+Your ingestion script's entrypoint is in the method `ingest_data()` in `src/ingest.py`.

+### Development Environment
+Requirements:
+* Internet connection (for pulling images from DockerHub)
+* Docker
+* Python 3.8+: If you need to use a lower version of python, make sure to change the `/rc/Dockerfile` and `requirements.txt` as the ingestion script will be run by that image.

+Use `make dev-up` to stand up the database.
+Here is a list of files for the solution:
+* `src/ingest.py` entrypoint for ingestion, modify the `ingest_data()` method.
+* `src/comms.py` contains a framework to connect to the postgres instance.
+* `src/requirements.txt` keep track of dependencies here for the solution image to build.

+If you include additionaly libraries or dependencies in your ingestion script, make sure you add them to `/src/requirements.txt` for the docker image to build and run successfully.

+### Testing your solution

+You may develop tests for your solution in the `/src/tests.py` file.
+The default way these are implemented are using pytest, which will run any method that begins with `test`.
+To run the tests, you can run `make run-tests` from the parent directory or `python -m pytest tests.py` from `src/`.

+It is recommended for you to run an end-2-end test using docker compose.
+This will tear down and rebuild the postgres database from scratch using the ingestion image.
+You can run this test with `make ingest`, which will also save the logs from the ingestion container to `submission/solution_logs.txt`.
+This is not required to pass but is recommended to ensure the automated tests run successfully.

+### Submission

+The primary way we will evaluate your submission is to build and run the solution image against postgres using docker-compose.
+We will then run some automated tests against the data in postgres.
+Once you are satisfied, push your code up to your submission branch.

+As a backup, please run `make submit` prior to making and pushing your submission commit which will build the following artifacts as a tarball (again this is a backup if there are problems with the container image)
+* `submission/pg_dump.tar.gz` - pg_dump of orders database